 I find the adjustable nose clip very helpful indeed.
 Unlike other disposable masks, the nose clips used in this smoke mask are easy to shape to fit the bridge of the nose.
 They also make a good seal without pinching the nose too hard.

 The first thing I noticed about this mask is the price.
-You can get a pack containing 20 pieces for just a little over $20, which is one of the best deals that you can find online or offline.
+You can get a pack containing 20 pieces for reasonable price, which is one of the best deals that you can find online or offline.

 The great thing about this smoke mask is that it is constructed with five layers of materials.
 One of these layers is an activated coal layer, which does not only filter small particles in the air but also blocks foul odors.